jkoutavas/juce_HTMLStringDemo/README.md

 *Last updated 23-March-19*

 A simple demo of the new juce_WebBrowserComponent::loadHTMLString() method.
-The method is found here, https://github.com/jkoutavas/JUCE/commit/f6c8e10f821a941b0dec23b75ab589db7d16670a.
+JUCE support for this change is found here: https://github.com/WeAreROLI/JUCE/pull/430.

 This has been tested on macOS and Windows.